 The comprehensive written examination is a series of questions that focus on the synthesis and integration of knowledge learned during doctoral coursework.
 Students demonstrate their ability and preparedness to move forward in the doctoral research program.

-NSG-627; Authorization from student's Chair to register for comprehensive examination into dissertation implementation.
+[[NSG-627]]; Authorization from Ph.D.
+Program Coordinator to register for comprehensive examination

 NSG-629.
 DISSERTATION SEMINAR Credits: 3